Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback: Discussion

+The experiments demonstrated that the developed prototype reliably enabled participants to handle various objects with different shapes, sizes, and orientations.
+The fact that both the novel system and the benchmark could be tested in the same session, and after only a brief explanation of how the system works, illustrates the benefits of semi-autonomous control.

+This work marks an important step towards the clinical applicability of semi-autonomous prosthesis control approaches.
+By minimizing the data needed to estimate object properties, a simpler, smaller, and more cost-effective sensor could be utilized, reducing power consumption and the memory and computational resources required for data storage and processing.
+These factors are crucial, given the strict size, power, and computational constraints of wearable prostheses.
+Creating a fully self-contained system could involve using a combination of laser scanners instead of a depth camera.
+The present study demonstrated the feasibility of the approach, and the next step is to test the system by placing real laser scanners on the prosthesis.

-[Implementing an Ellipse3D for RANSAC fitting] An ellipse 3-D sample consensus model was implemented in the Point Cloud Library \cite{Rusu_ICRA2011_PCL}, and the proposed code has been added to the open repository.
-An example is also available at \url{https://github.com/mnobrecastro/pcl-ellipse-fitting}.
+[Implementing an Ellipse3D for RANSAC fitting] A 3-D ellipse model based sample consensus algorithm was implemented and merged to the PCL \cite{Rusu_ICRA2011_PCL} repository.
+Code: \url{https://github.com/mnobrecastro/pcl-ellipse-fitting}.

-The iterative process of a sample consensus algorithm, such as the RANSAC \cite{fischler1981random}, using a 3-D circle or ellipse geometric model typically involves the following steps: 1) randomly select k (k=3 or k=6, respectively) inlier points from the set to initialize the algorithm; 2) define the normal vector to the average plane containing those points and pick one of them; 3) calculate the projection of all k points onto that plane; 4) fit the geometric model; 5) measure the distances from the remaining points in the set to the geometric model; 6) evaluate whether each of those points is an inlier or outlier based on a preset distance threshold.
+The iterative process of RANSAC \cite{fischler1981random} using a 3-D circle or ellipse geometric model involves the following steps: 1) randomly select k (k=3 or k=6, respectively) inlier points from the set to initialize the algorithm; 2) define the normal vector to the average plane containing those points and pick one of them; 3) calculate the projection of all k points onto that plane; 4) fit the geometric model; 5) measure the distances from the remaining points in the set to the geometric model; 6) evaluate whether each of those points is an inlier or outlier based on a preset distance threshold.

 For an ellipse, Step 4) can be accomplished through a linear least-squares ellipse fitting during Step 4).
 This method presented by Fitzgibbon et al. \cite{Fitzgibbon1999} can handle noisy data and provides the six parameters of the conic equation of an ellipse by solving a constrained generalized eigen system.
 The model is then converted to a parametric model with 11 parameters: the center point (three); the semi-major/minor distances along the local x- and y-axis of the ellipse (two); the normal to the plane containing the ellipse (three); and the local x-axis of the ellipse (three).
 Afterwards, in our implementation, Step 5) first identifies to which ellipse quadrant each point relatively belongs.
 Then, it performs a golden-section line search \cite{arora2004introduction} on the ellipse points belonging to that quadrant in order to find the shortest distance to the ellipse.